 For me it was purely a financial decision.
 Last year we paid $50 for a real tree, this year we paid $46.
 When I was in Target the other day I saw a handful of fake trees priced around $100-$200 that looked awesome.
 One more Xmas from now, we’d have a fake tree paid off and no need to buy another one for a very long time.
 A fake Christmas tree is a solid investment.

 For Girl Ninja, the desire to purchase a real tree was purely emotional.
-She loves real trees.
-She likes that they are never cookie-cutter perfect.
-She likes the fresh Christmas tree scent.
+She loves real trees; the fresh Christmas tree scent; that they’re never cookie-cutter perfect.
 But most importantly, she likes that the money we spend on buying a real Christmas tree has benefited charities the last two years.
 In 2010 the proceeds from our purchase went straight to a local church.
 This year 100% of the $46 we spent went to a nearby food bank.

 So even though I may not have won the “real or fake tree” battle, I’m fine conceding in the name of charity.
 You know what they say “Happy wife, happy life.”
 One of these days though, I’ll actually win one of these little disagreements.
 Mark my words Girl Ninja, you will be defeated…eventually.
 Mwahahahaha!